snedic/carnd/project2/README.md

 | 6.651%					| 	Speed limit (80km/h)										|
 | 5.926%	      			| Traffic signals					 				|
 | 1.648%				    | Right-of-way at the next intersection     							|

+After the identifying the web images, I had 5 images that were larger than were provided in the training set.
+I then preprocessed this data by resizing the images to 323x32x3, converting to grayscale, and applying the same normalization as applied during training and validation steps.

+Having pulled the images from various websites, I noticed a few potential issues.
+First, the images were of various dimensions, so resizing them all to 32x32x3 most likely had different levels of data loss.
+Second, the images had different angles on the signs, with varying backgrounds (clouds, trees, etc.) that could impact the overall ability of the model to classify the images.
+I did not crop the images at all.
+Doing this could help eliminate background oise in the images thus helping the model to more easily identifying the proper label.
+Finally, some of the images used were from websites that included watermarks.
+These watermarks are embedded all over the images.
+Resizing the images should have reduced the negative impact of the watermarks, however, they would still degrade the images and make it harder for a model to classify them.